Samantha: An American Girl Holiday

 Samantha: An American Girl Holiday is a 2004 television film, based on the American Girl children's books written by Susan S. Adler and Valerie Tripp.
-The film was produced by Revolution Television, Red Om Films, American Girl and Warner Bros.
-Television and premiered on The WB on November 23, 2004.
+The film premiered on The WB on November 23, 2004.
 The film follows young, wealthy Samantha Parkington's adventures with three poor orphan girls.
 Shot in Toronto, Ontario, Canada, the 86-minute film features lavish period costumes and settings, and was nominated for three Young Artist Awards, winning one.

 Samantha is the first film in the American Girl franchise.

 Plot

 In 1904, Samantha Parkington lives in a large country house in the fictional town of Mount Bedford, New York with her grandmother.
-In April, Nellie O'Malley and her sisters Bridget and Jenny along with their Irish immigrant father arrive in Mount Bedford to work as servants at Samantha’s neighbour, Eddie Ryland’s house.
+In April, Nellie O'Malley and her sisters Bridget and Jenny along with their Irish immigrant father arrive in Mount Bedford to work as servants at Samantha's neighbour, Eddie Ryland's house.
 After defending them from Eddie's bullying, Samantha befriends Nellie and her sisters.

 After becoming closer, Nellie opens up about her mother's death and has come from New York City after working in a factory with other immigrant children.
 Samantha offers to teach Nellie after learning of her illiteracy, and she also shares with Nellie about her parents' deaths in a boat accident.

-Samantha’s Uncle Gardner arrives at Mount Bedford with his fiancée Cornelia Pitt who Samantha at first dislikes because she doesn’t want anything else to change.
-Cornelia and Grandmary clash at dinner as Cornelia is a suffragette but Grandmary doesn’t think women need to vote.
+Samantha's Uncle Gardner arrives at Mount Bedford with his fiancée Cornelia Pitt who Samantha at first dislikes because she doesn't want anything else to change.
+Cornelia and Grandmary clash at dinner as Cornelia is a suffragette but Grandmary doesn't think women need to vote.
 Gardner reveals his surprise to Samantha, him and Cornelia are getting married in Mount Bedford at the end of July.
-Samantha hesitantly accepts Cornelia’s request to be her bridesmaid at the wedding and expresses her feelings to Gardner after he forgets he was meant to take her to the St. Louis exposition in July and is worried he will forget about her after he marries but he assures her she’ll always be part of his family.
+Samantha hesitantly accepts Cornelia's request to be her bridesmaid at the wedding and expresses her feelings to Gardner after he forgets he was meant to take her to the St. Louis exposition in July and is worried he will forget about her after he marries but he assures her she'll always be part of his family.

 One night, Samantha overhears Gardner talking to Grandmary about Samantha going to stay in New York City for the fall with him and Cornelia to make it up for missing their trip to St. Louis.
 Upset, Samantha and Nellie hide in the boathouse overnight which Samantha has made her hiding place.
 Eddie catches them the next morning and snitches on them; Samantha takes the blame but both of them are forgiven.